The Benefits of Trikonasana aka Triangle pose

-Triangle pose is a foundational standing yoga pose; once you get familiar with trikonasana it will help you with more challenging standing poses, deep hip openers and intense hamstring stretch like forward folds.
-So introduce triangle to your yoga practice to get a taste of all the trikonasana benefits, and check out some cool variations once you are familiar with the basics covered below.
+Extended triangle pose is a foundational standing yoga pose; once you get familiar with the trikonasana yoga pose it will help you with more challenging standing poses, deep hip openers and intense hamstring stretch like forward folds.
+So introduce trikonasana to your yoga practice to get a taste of all the health benefits of trikonasana, and check out some cool variations below once you are familiar with the basics covered below.

-Trikonasana also feels really, really good (and not all yoga poses can say that for themselves)!
+Trikonasana also feels really, really good as a deep stretch for your abdominal organs (and not all yoga poses can say that for themselves)!

 Need some inspiration to get on the mat?
 Check out these yoga retreats, my favourite yoga movies and yoga quotes!